tomsoderlund/nextjs-pwa-firebase-boilerplate/README.md

 ## Modifying the app to your needs

-### Change app name
+### Change app name and description

-Do search/replace for “nextjs-pwa-firebase-boilerplate” to something else.
+Do search/replace for the name `nextjs-pwa-firebase-boilerplate` and description `Next.js serverless PWA with Firebase and React Hooks` to something else.

+Change the `name` and `short_name` in `public/manifest.json`.

-Change name in `public/manifest.json`
+Change the `version` in `package.json` to `0.1.0` or similar.

 ### Renaming “Article” to something else

-The database item is called “Article”, but you probably want something else in your app.
+The main database item is called `Article`, but you probably want something else in your app.

 Rename the files: